streemau/mina-kubernetes/README.md

 Requires local Docker and [kubectl](https://cloud.google.com/kubernetes-engine/docs/quickstart) with authentication set up to connect to the destination Kubernetes cluster.

+NB: `docker manifest inspect` is used to check the image is available.
+This requires experimental features to be enabled in your local Docker config by adding `"experimental": "enabled"` to `~/.docker/config.json`.
+If the image repository is not public authentication will need to be set up for your local Docker, for instance see https://cloud.google.com/container-registry/docs/advanced-authentication#gcloud_as_a_docker_credential_helper for images hosted on the Google Cloud Registry

 ## Usage

 Add `mina-kubernetes` to your local Gemfile.